Competitive prices for top quality

 Uses of Dianthus as a cut flower

-1. Cut flowers for bouquets – The sturdy stems and charming flowers make Dianthus ideal for fresh bouquets and indoor flower arrangements.
+1. Cut flowers for bouquets – The sturdy stems and charming flowers make Dianthus ideal for fresh bouquets and indoor floral arrangements.

-2. Borders & beds – Add structure, height and colour to your borders with these elegant flowers.
+2. Borders & flowerbeds – Add structure, height, and color to your borders with these elegant flowers.

-3. Pots and containers – Dianthus varieties are excellent for pots, balcony boxes and patios, allowing even small spaces to flourish.
+3. Pots and containers – Dianthus varieties are perfectly suited for pots, balcony planters, and patios, allowing even small spaces to bloom.

 4. Combinations with other cut flowers – Mix Dianthus with Zinnia, Tagetes, or Celosia for a playful and colorful effect in bouquets and borders.